betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1111/cgf.13533)
     * [Project Page](http://drz.disneyresearch.com/~jnovak/publications/DeepZDenoising/index.html)

-    Joint project between Disney Research Studios and Disney Animation.
+    Joint project between DisneyResearch\|Studios and Disney Animation.
 This paper presents a technique for denoising deep (meaning images with multiple depth bins per pixel) renders, for use with deep-compositing workflows.
-This technique was developed as part of general denoising research from Disney Research Studios and the Hyperion team.
+This technique was developed as part of general denoising research from DisneyResearch\|Studios and the Hyperion team.

 30. **The Challenges of Releasing the *Moana* Island Scene**